 5. Skip Driving

 Even if you have an electric vehicle, it’s a good idea to skip driving as often as you can.
 This can be easy if you walk, ride a bike, use a scooter, or even carpool with other people.
 Carpooling, in particular, reduces greenhouse gasses in the environment and can save you money on gas if you don’t have an electric car.
+On the other hand, electric scooters are excellent if you want a personal transporter and don’t want to sit in traffic.
+Plus, if you love the outdoors, there are electric scooters for off-roading that can handle both the city streets and rough terrain.

 6. Meal Prep